 I find that it's much easier to roll an energy ball when the dough is cold.
 If you find that your mix is too soft to handle, just stick the mixing bowl or portioned batter into the fridge for about 30 minutes.
 When it comes out, it will be firm enough for easy handling.

-When I make these gluten free peanut butter protein balls, I usually double or triple the recipe so that I have a big batch on hand.
-They'll last for about a week if you store them in an airtight container on your kitchen counter.
+When I make these peanut butter protein balls, I usually double or triple the recipe to have a big batch on hand.
+They'll last roughly a week if you store them in an airtight container on your kitchen counter.

 If your family doesn't inhale these yummy protein bites the way mine does, you can extend their life by storing them in the refrigerator instead.
 You can keep them in an airtight container for about two weeks before they start to dry out.